 The Effects of Marijuana Abuse: How Dangerous Is It?

-Marijuana is derived from the hemp plant, and is usually smoked, though it can also be added to food and consumed via the digestive system.
-It contains a variety of chemicals that act on the brain to produce feelings of euphoria, heightened awareness and relaxation.
+Marijuana is derived from the hemp plant and is usually smoked, though it can also be added to food and consumed via the digestive system.
+It contains a variety of chemicals that act on the brain to produce feelings of euphoria, heightened awareness, and relaxation, which encourage addictive behaviors.

 The chemical THC is most responsible for producing the “high” of marijuana use because it affects the reward center of the brain, stimulating the release of the neurotransmitter dopamine that leads to feelings of pleasure and contentment.